bharathdataengineer/telegramchatgpt/README.md

 1. Clone the repository or download the `chatgpt-tele.py` file.

+2. Create a `config.ini` file and store the Telegram bot's API key and the ChatGPT model's API key in the following format:

+   [DEFAULT]
+   TELEGRAM_API_KEY = your_telegram_api_key
+   OPENAI_API_KEY = your_openai_api_key

-2. Copy the `chatgpt-tele.py` file to the EC2 instance.
+3. Copy the `chatgpt-tele.py` file and the `config.ini` to the EC2 instance.
 You can use the following command to transfer the file from your local machine to the EC2 instance:

-   scp chatgpt-tele.py ec2-user@ec2-instance-ip:/home/ec2-user
+   scp chatgpt-tele.py config.ini ec2-user@ec2-instance-ip:/home/ec2-user

-3. Connect to the EC2 instance using the following command:
+4. Connect to the EC2 instance using the following command:

    ssh ec2-user@ec2-instance-ip

-4. Open the `chatgpt-tele.py` file in a text editor and update the following variables with your Telegram bot's API key and the ChatGPT model's API key:

-   TELEGRAM_API_KEY = 'your_telegram_api_key'
-   OPENAI_API_KEY = 'your_openai_api_key'

 5. Run the `chatgpt-tele.py` file with the following command: